 Taking it straight from the donkey’s mouth, “Mule, the runtime engine of Mulesoft Anypoint Platform, is a lightweight Java-based enterprise service bus (ESB) and integration platform that allows developers to connect applications together quickly and easily, enabling them to exchange data”.
-Mulesoft offers it’s platform in Community (open source), Enterprise (commercially licensed), and Cloud (fully managed) editions.
-Even the free Community Edition comes with large number of out of the box connectors, making it a great low code integration platform that excels at integrating with various systems and transforming the messages from one format to another.
+Mulesoft offers its platform in Community (open source), Enterprise (commercially licensed), and Cloud (fully managed) editions.
+Even the free Community Edition comes with a large number of out-of-the-box connectors, making it a great low code integration platform that excels at integrating with various systems and transforming the messages from one format to another.
 Depending on who’s counting, Mule is considered as (one of) the most popular ESB.

 Why would you want to run Mule on IBM i as opposed to a separate server or a cluster?
-Long term, the single responsibility / separation of duties is one of the key success factors.
-Delegating XML / JSON parsing and composing, TLS / SSL and data transformations to Mule or similar low code integration platforms while keeping the business rules close to the back-end ERP systems seems to shorten time to market and optimize the operational overhead.
+Long term, the single responsibility/separation of duties is one of the key success factors.
+Delegating XML / JSON parsing and composing, TLS / SSL and data transformations to Mule or similar low code integration platforms while keeping the business rules close to the back-end ERP systems seems to shorten the time to market and optimize the operational overhead.
 Remember, IBM i shines when running a diverse mix of data, UI, back-end, and integration workloads on the same server.
 That’s said your actual mileage may vary.
-The choice of IBM i vs other deployment options depends on many factors such as the place and prominence of IBM i in company’s infrastructure landscape, the average / peak loads on the system, integration use cases, skill availability etc.
+The choice of IBM i vs other deployment options depends on many factors such as the place and prominence of IBM i in the company’s infrastructure landscape, the average/peak loads on the system, integration use cases, skill availability etc.

 The very first step is to ensure the latest PTFs are applied to IBM i server.
 Then confirm or define the localhost IP route: